henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/use-case-descriptions.md

 6. User is prompted with another sentence in the story

-## Use Case 6: Collaboration - User Take Turns Answering a Question
+## Use Case 6: Collaboration - Users Take Turns Answering a Question
 ```mermaid

 ```
-### User Take Turns Answering a Question
+### Users Take Turns Answering a Question

 1. User is in a game session using their device
 2. User is prompted with a storyline containing a cloze pharse question